 How does groundwater support our environment?

-Without groundwater we wouldn’t have the lakes, wetlands, green parks, bush and trees that make Perth such an enjoyable place to live.
+Without groundwater we wouldn’t have the lakes, wetlands, green parks, bushland and trees that make Perth such an enjoyable place to live.

-Many people have made significant investments so they can live near and enjoy wetlands, bushland and trees.
+Many people have made significant investments so they can live near and enjoy wetlands and bushland areas.
 The presence of wetlands adds to home values by about $4 billion across Perth, and native vegetation on the Gnangara Mound is valued at $100 million.

 Marsden Jacob Associates 2012, Assessing the value of groundwater, Waterlines report, National Water Commission, Canberra